ui-router/sample-app-angularjs/README.md

   - The state is _entered_ when the data is ready
   - The resolved data is injected into the components
   - The resolve data remains loaded until the state is exited
+- Lazy Loaded states
+  - The Contacts submodule (all its states and components) are lazy loaded
+  - The Contacts "future state" (a placeholder) is added in `bootstrap/ngmodule.js`
+  - [ocLazyLoad](https://oclazyload.readme.io/) is used to lazy load the angular module
+- Deep State Redirect (DSR)
+  - DSR used on the `contacts` and `mymessages` top level states
+  - When a substate of a DSR state is activated, the state and parameters are memorized
+  - When `contacts` or `mymessages` is activated again, the transition redirects to the memorized deep state and params
+- Sticky States
+  - Sticky States are enabled on the `contacts` and `mymessages` top level states
+  - The modules' views (including DOM) and state are retained when a different module is activated
+  - When returning to the module, the inactive state is reactivated
+  - The views are restored (unhidden)